rastsislaux/slang/README.md

 ## Quick start
 Slang is an interpreted "programming language" so you need to configure interpretator before using it.
 Right now you just need to go to `src/pyslang` and change `LIBS_PATH` const to where you have slang std library.
 Maybe i'll create a configuration file later.

-After you've done configuration, just run `pyslang com [path to program]`.
+After you've done configuration, just run `pyslang run [path to program]`.

 ## Language reference